Wybxc/mathyml/examples/simple.typ

 ]}

 // include the required stylesheet (and the mathfont)
-#mathml.stylesheets()
+#mathyml.stylesheets()

 #set text(size: 17pt)

+#let to-mathml = mathyml.maybe-html.with(to-mathml)
-// convert equations manually
+// convert equations manually, but only for html
 The fraction #to-mathml($1/3$) is not a decimal number.
 And we know
 #to-mathml($ a^2 + b^2 = c^2. $)

 // convert equations automatically, but only if we export to html.
 // If this panics, try `try-to-mathml` instead
-#show math.equation: mathml.maybe-html.with(mathml.to-mathml)
+#show math.equation: mathyml.maybe-html.with(mathyml.to-mathml)

 To solve the cubic equation $t^3 + p t + q = 0$ (where the real numbers
 $p, q$ satisfy $4p^3 + 27q^2 > 0$) one can use Cardano's formula: